victorgay/website/content/publication/albertus_gay_2019/index.md

 abstract: "Despite received wisdom that long time horizons and formal institutions can induce private investment under dictatorship, there is substantial investment even in relatively unconstrained regimes.
 This paper provides a novel explanation for the puzzle of investment in these regimes: economic elites’ uncertainty over expected investment returns under plausible alternative authoritarian successors.
 We construct a noisy signaling model that captures how uncertainty over which type of authoritarian successor will rule next and uncertainty in the truthfulness of policy promises made by potential autocratic successors might provide incentives for elite investment."

 tags:
-- Economic history
-- Labor economics
+- Political economy
-- Female labor
+- Game theory
-- World War I
+- Authoritarianism

 featured: false